In General

-The use of EU subcontractors in Germany can reduce costs for companies and use specialized services.
+The use of EU subcontractors in Germany can help companies reduce labour costs and benefit from skilled specialists.
 Before choosing this option, companies should consider important aspects to minimize risks.
 This checklist presents important steps and considerations for the use of EU subcontractors in Germany.

 In the globalised business world, cooperation with subcontractors from other EU countries is common.
 The use of EU subcontractors is a growing trend, particularly in Germany.
-However, working with these companies requires a complex legal, financial and operational environment.
+However, working with these companies involves navigating a complex legal, financial, and operational landscape.

 What does such a checklist look like?
 This article provides a comprehensive checklist for companies considering using EU subcontractors in Germany or already working with them.
 We'll go into the intricacies of German and EU regulations and ensure your company stays compliant.